Cai Guo-Qiang

+Cai Guo-Qiang (蔡国强; born 8 December 1957) is a Chinese artist living in the US.
+He primarily utilizes pyrotechnics, with gunpowder and fireworks at the center at the of many of his works.
+He is most notable for his 2008 involvement in the Beijing Olympics fireworks.

 Biography

 Cai Guo-Qiang was born in 1957 in Quanzhou, Fujian Province, China.
 His father, Cai Ruiqin, was a calligrapher and traditional painter who worked in a bookstore.
 As a result, Cai Guo-Qiang was exposed early on to Western literature as well as traditional Chinese art forms.